mihailazar1/ml-agents-environment/README.md

 # simple-environment-ml-agents
-This is the environment from "Making a New Learning Environment" from the documentation of the ML-Agents library.
+Built after the chapter "Making a New Learning Environment" of the ML-Agents library documentation.